RayBenefield/Forge-Dev-Kit/prefabs/round-spawner.hs.md

 # Round Spawner

-Progresses the Spawn Order of ALL players between 1 and `THIS` **Spawn Order** every single round.
+Progresses the Spawn Order of ALL players between 1 and the `Round Manager` **Spawn Order** every single round.
 Round 1 **Spawn Order** is 1, Round 2 **Spawn Order** is 2, etc.  This allows developers to create maps that happen in different locations in each round.

 ## Configuration